 Research and Design I, II

-For Dissertation, Doctoral Project, and Masters Thesis, and Project Candidates
+For Dissertation, Doctoral Project, and Masters Thesis, Candidates

 Step 3.
 Research I results in the development of a brief — typically four to five double-spaced page — annotated outline and initial bibliography for the dissertation, doctoral project, or masters thesis.
 You complete this brief summary, get it approved and signed by the mentor, and submit it to the Dean for approval.
 Masters candidates can, at this stage, begin writing their thesis or project.

 Once Research I is approved, you advance to Research II.